douglas86/finance-data/README.md

 - Set an alias in the .bashrc file for running python files
 - alias py='python3.12'
 - Now whenever you need to run a python file with python version 3.12
-- Type the word py followed by a command
+- type "py" followed by the file that you want to run
 - py run.py

 #### git cloning this project locally